-Many times we may be made aware that our dogs are experiencing chronic pain they may yelp at the touch or when they move.
-If your dog is communicating pain as we discuss in our article 3 Types of Chronic Pain Your Dog Maybe Hiding you may feel helpless and not know where to start.
-However, here are some items that you can do right away if your dog is in pain.
+Many times we may be made aware that our dogs are experiencing chronic pain.
+They may yelp at the touch or when they move.
+If your dog is communicating pain you may feel helpless and not know where to start.
+However, here are some things that you can do right away if your dog is in pain.

 Contact your veterinarian if you see any changes in your dog’s behavior or see any signs that they are communicating pain.
 Many sources of pain will increase if left unmanaged so it is best to immediately understand the source and see if you can help your dog.
 A visit to your vet or other health expert will help you determine the source of your dog’s pain and help with a treatment plan.

 Additional movement can exacerbate injuries.
 Limit movement and space to avoid additional injuries.
-Kennels, pens, and leashes should be used to reduce your dog’s activity when advised by a veterinarian.
+Kennels, pens, dog crates and leashes should be used to reduce your dog’s activity when advised by a veterinarian.
 Your dog will also appreciate having a comfortable space to relax if he is in pain.

 Comforting your dog is different than keeping your dog comfortable.
 Comforting your dog is making them feel loved and understood.
 So, along with making your dog feel comfortable ensure your dog feels like their needs are being met and they will feel that way if you are kind and compassionate.